Robert Duvall: Acting credits and accolades

-Duvall has received numerous accolades for his acting including an Academy Award for Best Actor for his role as an alcoholic former country music star in the drama Tender Mercies (1983).
-He has also received a British Academy Film Award, two Primetime Emmy Awards, four Golden Globe Awards, and a Screen Actors Guild Award.
+Duvall received numerous accolades for his acting including an Academy Award for Best Actor for his role as an alcoholic former country music star in the drama Tender Mercies (1983).
+He also received a British Academy Film Award, two Primetime Emmy Awards, four Golden Globe Awards, and a Screen Actors Guild Award.

-Over his distinguished career he has been recognized by the Academy of Motion Picture Arts and Sciences for the following performances:
+Over his distinguished career he was recognized by the Academy of Motion Picture Arts and Sciences for the following performances: